“Rhinoplasty – How it should be done”

 Rhinoplasty – How I like to do it!

-I like to keep in mind the overall balance of your face.
-If your a female, I will soften those features of your nose to make your nose more feminine.
+I like to keep in mind the overall balance of Thousand Oaks patients’ face.
+If you’re a female, I will soften those features of your nose to make your nose more feminine.

 - Age – the younger person will have better skin texture with very little sun damage, which results in better shaping.

 - Thickness of the Skin – female noses are easier to shape because the skin is less thick and oily.

 - Largeness of the Nose – if your nose is very large it is impossible to make it small.

 - Straight bridge of the Thousand Oaks patients’ nose or a very slight curve